 Check out my recent projects below

-I founded and lead HackCville Media, an organization that serves to highlight the designers, programmers, makers, and creatives who make Charlottesville rich in creativity and culture.
+I founded and lead HackCville Media, an online publication that serves to highlight the designers, programmers, makers, and creatives who make Charlottesville rich in creativity and culture.

-The 11-person team aims to showcase these people and their projects through high-quality web, photo, and video storytelling.
+The 14-person team aims to showcase these people and their projects through high-quality web, photo, and video storytelling.

 Through building this organization, I’ve learned the importance of fostering a focused and positive team culture.
 If everyone feels like they’re in an enviroment where they can do great work, then there's no limit to what we can do as a team.

-Our team also occasionally works with outside clients.
-If you need help with anything from photography to social media strategy to web design, let us know.
+Our team also works with outside clients.
+If you're interested in hiring us, email let us know.

 You can learn more about HackCville Media here.